G-Slient/rasa-covid19-chatbot/README.md

 Step 4: Run the HTTP server for running website for chatbot

-The chatbot UI is provided in index.html
-Second version of the UI [forked](https://github.com/JiteshGaikwad/Chatbot-Widget) from another repo is also placed for individual learnings into chatbot frontend.
+The chatbot UI is provided in index.html [forked](https://github.com/JiteshGaikwad/Chatbot-Widget) from another repo is also placed for individual learnings into chatbot frontend.

     python -m http.server 8008